Mukai models and Borcherds products: Introduction

 \section{Introduction}

-The moduli space of polarized $K3$ surfaces of genus $g$ is identified with a Zariski open set of a $19$-dimensional modular variety ${\Fg}={\Gg}\backslash \mathcal{D}_{g}$ of orthogonal type, thanks to the Torelli theorem \cite{PS}, \cite{BR}.
+The moduli space of primitively polarized $K3$ surfaces of genus $g$ is identified with a Zariski open set of a $19$-dimensional modular variety ${\Fg}={\Gg}\backslash \mathcal{D}_{g}$ of orthogonal type, thanks to the Torelli theorem \cite{PS}, \cite{BR}.
 Its complement is the $(-2)$-Heegner divisor and parametrizes $K3$ surfaces having rational double points.
 Over ${\Fg}$ we have the moduli space ${\Fgn}$ of $n$-pointed $K3$ surfaces of genus $g$ with at worst rational double points (\S \ref{sec:2}).
 The purpose of this paper is to establish a correspondence between pluricanonical forms on ${\Fgn}$ and modular forms on ${\Fg}$, and give applications to the birational type of ${\Fgn}$.
-Specifically, we show that the Kodaira dimension $\kappa({\Fgn})$ stabilizes to $19$ for large $n$, and for $g\leq 20$ we study the transition point of $\kappa({\Fgn})$ from $-\infty$ to $\geq 0$ by combining the modular form method using Borcherds products and a geometric method using Mukai models of polarized $K3$ surfaces.
+Specifically, we prove that the Kodaira dimension $\kappa({\Fgn})$ stabilizes to $19$ when $n$ is sufficiently large; and for $g\leq 20$ we study the transition point of $\kappa({\Fgn})$ from $-\infty$ to $\geq 0$ by combining the modular form method using explicit Borcherds products and the geometric method using Mukai models of polarized $K3$ surfaces.
+In the course we will also observe a curious coincidence \eqref{eqn:intro mystery} between the Borcherds products and the Mukai models.

-Let $H^{0}({\Fgn}, K_{{\Fgn}}^{\otimes m})$ be the space of $m$-canonical forms on the regular locus of ${\Fgn}$.
+Let $H^{0}(\mathcal{F}_{g,n}^{\circ}, K_{\mathcal{F}_{g,n}^{\circ}}^{\otimes m})$ be the space of $m$-canonical forms on the regular locus $\mathcal{F}_{g,n}^{\circ}$ of ${\Fgn}$.
 Let $M_{k}({\Gg}, \chi)$ be the space of modular forms on $\mathcal{D}_{g}$ of weight $k$ and character $\chi$ with respect to ${\Gg}$, $S_{k}({\Gg}, \chi)$ be the subspace of cusp forms, and $M_{k}({\Gg}, \chi)^{(m)}$ be the subspace of modular forms which vanish to order $\geq m$ at the $(-2)$-Heegner divisor.
 We have $M_{k}({\Gg}, \det)^{(1)}$=$M_{k}({\Gg}, \det)$ (Corollary \ref{cor: vanish at H}).
 Our point of departure is the following correspondence.

 \begin{theorem}[\S \ref{sec: theorem 1}] Let $(g, n)\ne (2, 1)$.
 We have an isomorphism of graded rings

 If $X$ is a smooth projective model of ${\Fgn}$, this gives an isomorphism

 \end{theorem}